Lunar distance

 The instantaneous Earth–Moon distance, or distance to the Moon, is the distance from the center of Earth to the center of the Moon.
-Lunar distance (LD or $\Delta_{\oplus L}$), or Earth–Moon characteristic distance, is a unit of measure in astronomy.
+In contrast, the Lunar distance (LD or $\Delta_{\oplus L}$), or Earth–Moon characteristic distance, is a unit of measure in astronomy.
 More technically, it is the semi-major axis of the geocentric lunar orbit.
-The lunar distance is on average approximately 385,000 km, or 1.28 light-seconds; this is roughly 30 times Earth's diameter or 9.5 times Earth's circumference.
-A little less than 400 lunar distances make up an astronomical unit.
+The average lunar distance is approximately 385,000 km, or 1.3 light-seconds.
+It is roughly 30 times Earth's diameter and a non-stop plane flight traveling that distance would take more than two weeks.
+Around 389 lunar distances make up an astronomical unit (roughly the distance from Earth to the Sun).